NagliNagli/naglinagli.github.io1/_posts/2021-02-25-Cache_Poisoning.md

 ![poisoning_areas](/images/poisoning_areas.png)

-I have included those lines of wisdom which explained the fact about the cdn "regions", and where as attackers we can craft our PoC to attack and target other regions.
+I have included those lines of wisdom which explain really well the idea behind the cdn "regions", and where as attackers we can craft our PoC to attack and target other regions.

 Although we shouldn't guess the region of our triager, so it should be enough demonstrating the impact within our local network, giving the following clear reproduction steps